burnedsyn/KaerdonXperiment_CrowdFunding_tutorial/Readme.md

     }
 ```

 #### contract functions

-Now it's time to add the functions that will be used in our contract to create a campaign, donate to a campaign, etc.
+Now it's time to add the functions that will be used in our contract<br>
+to create a campaign,<br> donate to a campaign, etc.<br>
-we begin with the createCampaign function.
+we begin with the createCampaign function.<br>

-function createCampaign (address _owner, string memory _title, string memory _description, uint256 _target, uint256 _deadline, string memory _image)  public returns (uint256)
+function createCampaign (<br>
+  address _owner, <br>
+  string memory _title, <br>
+  string memory _description,<br>
+  uint256 _target, <br>
+  uint256 _deadline, <br>
+  string memory _image <br>
+  )  public returns (uint256) {}<br>

-this function will be called by the campaign owner and will set a new campaign with all the data passed as parameters.
+This function will be called by the campaign owner and will set a new campaign with all the data passed as parameters.
-these parameters will be stored in the campaigns they are declared as storage variables through the datastructure Campaign.
+These parameters will be stored in the campaigns[numberOfCampaigns] array of struct Campaign.

+They are declared as **storage** variables and packed in the datastructure Campaign.

-we need the owner address, the title, description, target, deadline and image parameters because we need to store them in the campaign data.
-when we have set the data in the campaign structure  we update the numberOfCampaigns variable and we emit the CampaignCreated event to notify the blockchain that a new campaign has been created. and return the id of the campaign (which is now the value of numberOfCampaigns-1).
+when we have set the data in the campaign structure, we update the numberOfCampaigns variable and<br>
+we emit the CampaignCreated event to notify the blockchain that a new campaign has been created.<br>
+Next we return the id of the campaign (which is now the value of numberOfCampaigns-1).

 So we will add the following code to the MyCrowdfunding.sol file below the constructor function:

 ```javascript